Professor Of Cinematic Arts

 Division of Film & Television Production

 Michael has earned degrees from California State University Northridge, San Francisco Art Institute, and California Institute of the Arts, in an attempt to leave behind a checkered past that included stints as an Army officer, a money manager, and a studio artist and photographer.

 Michael started his film career on “The China Syndrome”, followed shortly by films such as “Star Trek – The Motion Picture”, and “Blade Runner”.
 Michael received his first Visual Effects Supervisor credit on "War Games” in 1982.
 During the very early years of digital animation and visual effects, on films such as “Buckaroo Banzai” and “Project X”, Michael innovated novel ways to integrate computer graphics with live action and traditional visual effects.

 In 1988, Michael saw Kirk Gibson hit the game winning home run in the first game of the World Series between the Dodgers and the Oakland A's.

 In 2008, Michael received an Academy Award for Best Visual Effects, and a BAFTA Award for Best Special Visual Effects for the film “The Golden Compass”.
 The film combined live action, animation, and visual effects in nearly every cut.

-In addition, Michael serves as Adjunct Faculty member at the University of Southern California School of Cinematic Arts, on the Curriculum Review committee at Savannah College of Art and Design, and is an Advisory Board member at SpaceCam Systems, Inc. – a provider of stabilized camera systems for motion picture photography.
-He is on the Executive Committee of the Visual Effects Branch of the Academy of Motion Picture Arts and Sciences, and is a founding member, Board member, and former Vice-Chairman of the Visual Effects Society.
+Michael is a Professor at the University of Southern California School of Cinematic Arts, where he holds the George Méliès Endowed Chair in Visual Effects.
+Michael continues to do 2nd unit directing, visual effects supervision, and consulting on visual effects, animation, and 3D projects.
+He is on the Executive Committee of the Visual Effects Branch of the Academy of Motion Picture Arts and Sciences, and is a founding member, Board member, and a Fellow of the Visual Effects Society.
 Michael and his wife Melissa Bachrach live in Los Angeles.